 The VSA not only acts as an archive facility but also takes the individual tiles from the pipeline processing and stacks them, generating catalogues of the stacked data.
 To generate deep-stacked image frames and catalogues, the VSA uses the standard CASU toolkit to stack quality-controlled subset of all available data and then runs it through the standard CASU-source extractor.

+4.3 Data processing by the VIDEO team

-The VIDEO team will also make their own stacked image frames and associated catalogues as a comparison data set to the pipeline generated catalogues.
-This will ensure that the best possible deep-stack catalogue will be produced.
-As already demonstrated by the UKIDSS UDS process, WFAU can easily ingest deep-stacked data and generate catalogues according to the survey team requirements.
+The VIDEO team will also make their own stacked image frames and associated catalogues as a comparison data set to the VDFS generated stacks and catalogues.
+To ensure the most thorough investigation we will use alternative code to that used by VDFS, such as SWARP for the stacking and SExtractor for the catalogue creation.
+This will allow the science team to fully explore the best methods with which to generate the final deep stacks and final catalogue data.
+Information from this dual-method approach can then be fed back to the VDFS (if needed) to upgrade the VDFS pipeline presciption in accordance with the requirements of the VIDEO team.
+We will also carry out source-by-source checks on a subset of the data, again to ensure the accuracy of the photometry, particularly in the early stages of VISTA surveys.
+As already demonstrated by the UKIDSS-UDS process, WFAU can easily ingest deep-stacked data and generate catalogues according to the survey team requirements.
 Therefore, we foresee no problems in generating deep-stacked images and multi-band catalogues for VIDEO.